Vegan Chocolate Frosting

 You’ll just need a few simple ingredients for this recipe.
 For the best flavor, it’s important to use good quality chocolate, such as Scharffen Berger or Guittard.
 Very dark chocolate is almost always vegan, though cross-contamination can happen, so check the packaging.

 In addition, vegan butter replaces regular butter, and full-fat coconut milk replaces cream.
 Though some vegan frosting recipes are made with all coconut milk (no butter), I like the flavor best using a combination.
+You can learn about measuring butter here.

 How to Make Vegan Chocolate Frosting